Notice of Privacy Practices for Protected Health Information

 Right to Request Confidential Communications

-- You may revoke authorizations that you made previously to use or disclose information except to the extent information or action has already been taken by delivering a written revocation to our hospital HIM Director/Privacy Officer.
+- You may revoke authorizations that you made previously to use or disclose information except to the extent information or action has already been taken by delivering a written revocation to our hospital Health Information Management Director/Privacy Officer.

 Right to Request Restrictions